 sale_date DESC;

-Look at the above output and how the date is formatted in a detailed way containing the day of the week for a monthly total sale of each product such as total sales on Tuesday, 24-JAN-2023 is 310.45 dollars.
+Examine the output above and note how the date is formatted in detail, including the day of the week, for a monthly total sale of each product.
+For example, the total sales on Tuesday, 24-Jan-2023, are $ 310.45.

 The query part TO_CHAR(sale_date, ‘Day, DD-MON-YYYY’) as FormattedDate converts the date of column sale_date in the format ‘Day, DD-MON-YYYY’, where the format ‘Day’ is the week name and ‘DD-MON-YYYY’ is the actual date.

-Take one more example, where you have been given the task to generate an invoice number that should contain the year and month of the invoice creation, followed by a sequence number.
-There is a table called invoices which contains the invoices of all the customers.
+Consider one more example, where you are given the task of generating an invoice number that should contain the year and month of invoice creation, followed by a sequence number.
+There is a table called ‘invoices’ that contains the invoices for all customers.

-Suppose whenever a customer buys anything, the invoice is generated and stored in the invoice table.
-So use the TO_CHAR() function with INSERT statement using the below query.
+Suppose that whenever a customer makes a purchase, an invoice is generated and stored in the invoice table.
+Use the TO_CHAR() function with the INSERT statement, as shown in the query below.

 INSERT INTO invoices (invoice_number, customer_id, amount) VALUES